Sterling Silver Patina- What Does it Mean and What Does Patinated Sterling Silver Look Like?

 Sterling silver patination is a natural darkening of the silver’s surface due to oxidation and other chemical reactions.
 It’s a controlled form of silver tarnishing that creates exquisite sterling silver jewelry pieces.

-Will Patina on Sterling Silver Eventually Tarnish?
+Does Patina on Sterling Silver Eventually Tarnish?

-Note: to keep sterling silver jewelry looking its best, store it in a cool, dry place, ideally in anti-tarnish pouches or airtight containers to prevent tarnishing.
+To keep sterling silver jewelry looking its best, store it in a cool, dry place, ideally in anti-tarnish pouches or airtight containers to prevent tarnishing.

+Regularly clean your jewelry with a soft cloth and mild soap, and avoid exposing it to harsh chemicals like perfumes, hairspray, and cleaning products.
 Use a silver polishing cloth or a specialized silver cleaner when cleaning your sterling silver rings, necklaces, bracelets, bands, armbands, pendants, broches, cutlery, tableware and more.

 What is Green Patina on Sterling Silver?